The Precinct of Well

 The firm began trading around 1825 and had other premises at 4 Minories

 and 10 Royal Mint Street.
+In the 1830s Eliza Whybrow insured 1 Cannon Street Road as an oil warehouse keeper.
 One of their sites had a steam-powered lift

 between the floors.
 They manufactured pickles, sauces, bottled fruits